typemeta/funcj/parser/readme.md

 Parser<Chr, Integer> sum = intr.andL(chr('+')).and(intr).map(Integer::sum);
 ```

-The parser is constructed by taking the `intr` parser for integers,
+The above parser is constructed by taking the `intr` parser for integers,
 the `chr` parser for single characters,
-and combining them using `and`, `andL` and `map`.
+and combining them with `and`, `andL` and `map`.

-The parser can be used as follows:
+This parser can be used as follows:

 ```java
 int i = sum.parse(Input.of("1+2")).getOrThrow();